youakrim/exide/README.md

 # exipe2

-Exipe is an API for information extraction from presentation documents.
+Exipe is an API for information retrieval from presentation documents.

 The API is currently in developement and bugs are likely to occur.

 ### Implemented features :
-* Slide title extraction
+* Slide title retrieval
-* Slide body text extraction
+* Slide body text retrieval
-* Named entities extraction (unaccurate)
+* Named entities recognition (unaccurate)
-* Emphasized text extraction (only bold texts)
+* Emphasized text retrieval (only bold texts)
 * URLs extraction
 * Detection of the following silde types :
   * Introduction